Carsomyr6/Jarnip/README.md

 - 12 new items for Throne of Bhaal
 - Class-specific equipment designed to increase gameplay variety
 - Expands game itemization while preserving the overall balance of the original game
-- Lore-friendly descriptions that feel at home during a BG2 campaign
+- Lore-friendly descriptions that feel at home in the Forgotten Realms setting
 - Designed for a Vanilla+ SCS/Insane setting

 **Installation**